Duvey314/austin-green-energy-predictor/README.md

 * [Acknowledgements](#acknowledgements)
 * [Resources](#resources)

-FUTURE ANALYSIS & RECOMMENDATIONS:

-Given that we only had 5 weeks to complete the project, there are definitely some things we would have loved to explore more.
-For future analysis, we would like to connect different weather data points to the historical data we already have.
-Ideally, we would like to also add more features to further develop the accuracy of the machine learning model.
-Lastly, we would like to develop a more advanced model for both solar and wind power generation.
-Our team would like to continue working with energy companies to predict energy output and give them an advantage in the energy marketplace.
-We also hope to empower consumers to make energy choices based on forecasted renewable energy output.

-TECHNOLOGIES USED:
-Html, Flask, CSS, JavaScript, MongoDB, PyMongo, Matplotlib, Seaborn, Plotly, hvPlot, Scikit-Learn Library, TensorFlow Library, Pickle Module, Heroku

-TEAM:(link to webpage)

 # Overview
 ---
 This model is a culmination of a 5-week capstone project for the UT Austin Data Analytics & Visualization Bootcamp.
 Using our proficiencies in core Python, we retrieved weather data from online resources, organized it into easily-accessible data formats and interpreted the data relationships.